igordejak/wtp3/README.md

 This intuitive web application is designed for easy and efficient tracking of all your lent money and items.
-Forget about forgotten debts and loans – "My Debts & Loans" helps you always know who owes what to whom.

 ## Key Features (Version 1.0):

 - **Flexible Transaction Entry:** Quickly record both monetary loans/debts and lent item tracking.